I get an "SSLHandshakeFailed" error when I try to connect to my Amazon DocumentDB cluster.

 Resolve issues with connections from outside the VPC with SSH Tunneling

-Note: If you use an SSH tunnel, then don't specify replicaSet=rs0 in your connection string to connect in replica set mode.
-If you try to connect in replica set mode, then an error is thrown.
-This happens because the recognition of rs0 as replica set configuration can't be validated in the tunnel setup.
+Note: When you use an SSH tunnel, don't specify replicaSet=rs0 in your connection string to connect in replica set mode.
+The tunnel setup can't validate the recognition of rs0 as replica set configuration, and you receive an error when you try to connect in replica set mode.

 Resolve issues with SSL connections that use a customer managed Route 53 CNAME